 Members of the Digitalis plant genus are usually hardy perennials or biannuals, but are often grown as annuals or biannuals in the garden.

-They range in height from 60 to 180 cm and have beautiful tubular pink, orange, yellow or cream freckled flowers that grow on a spire; it blooms from the end of spring to the end of summer.
+They range in height from 60 to 180 cm (2 to 7 feet) and have beautiful tubular pink, orange, yellow or cream freckled flowers that grow on a spire.
+Plants bloom from the end of spring to the end of summer.

 The common name for Digitalis is foxglove, and it makes an ideal border plant.